pagkly/Zed/Investopedia3/Cost of Debt.md

 ## How the Cost of Debt Works

-Cost of debt is one part of a company's capital structure, which also includes the [cost of equity](https://www.investopedia.com/terms/c/costofequity.asp).
+Cost of debt is one part of a company's capital structure, which also includes the [[cost of equity]](https://www.investopedia.com/terms/c/costofequity.asp).
 Capital structure deals with how a firm finances its overall operations and growth through different sources of funds, which may include debt such as bonds or loans, among other types.

-The cost of debt measure is helpful in understanding the overall rate being paid by a company to use these types of [debt financing](https://www.investopedia.com/terms/d/debtfinancing.asp).
+The cost of debt measure is helpful in understanding the overall rate being paid by a company to use these types of [[debt financing]](https://www.investopedia.com/terms/d/debtfinancing.asp).
 The measure can also give investors an idea of the company's risk level compared to others because riskier companies generally have a higher cost of debt.

 The cost of debt is generally lower than cost of equity.